Variable is the name of a small memory part that stores data as per program instructed. It may be an integer, float or character.

 - You can not start any user-defined variable from underscore (_)

-- a variable can not start with a number like 0,5,9 etc.
+- It can not start with a number like 0,5,9 etc.

-- you can not start a variable with special symbols
+- you can not user any special symbols

 - Do not put white space between two characters or words to make a single variable. e.g. int age group; (this is wrong it would be like int age_group;)